 Eric Shelton ran for a career best run, Montrell Jones pulls in his first career touchdown and a new attendance mark was set.

-.
-It was Russell's sixth this season and 18th of his career, which is tied for fourth in school history with
+WR J.R.
+Russell extended his streak to 34 games with a catch with his 43-yard TD pass from freshman Brian Brohm.
+It was Russell's sixth this season and 18th of his career, which is tied for fourth in school history with Deion Branch.

 U of L set a school record for average home attendance in Papa John's Cardinal Stadium, averaging 40,351 in its five home games this season (old mark: 38,547 in 2000).
 U of L sold out four of its five home games including the 37,617 that braved rain and cold temperatures at today's game, missing a sellout only in the Wednesday, Nov.
 10 game against TCU by about 700 tickets.
 U of L has had two of the top five crowds ever in Papa John's Cardinal Stadium this season: the season opener against Kentucky drew 42,681, the largest ever in Papa John's Cardinal Stadium, and 42,032 vs. TCU, the fifth-largest.